-Earning a doctorate in Clinical Psychology includes online and in-person seminars and sessions, independent study, as well as collaborative support from faculty and the entire Fielding community.
+Earning a doctorate in Clinical Psychology includes online and in-person seminars and residential sessions, as well as research and clinical training experiences.
 Find out more about the following aspects of the degree process:

 - New Student Orientation

 - Clinical Practicum

 - Clinical Internship